This post may contain affiliate links. Please read my terms & conditions for more info.

 I have been doing this for several years now and find it works really well.
 Yes, it does mean that after Christmas I end up with a bag full of used cards that I have to keep for a year but that doesn’t bother me.

-I don’t want to stop others sending us cards as I know it’s something that people like to do and I must admit I do still like receiving them.
+I don’t want to stop others sending us cards as I know it’s something that people like to do.
 At least if I reuse them I feel I’m doing something positive to reduce waste.

 Related Post: Thrifty Christmas Name Tags